saper0/gttp-data/README.md

 # On Modelling and Solving Green Collaborative Tactical Transportation Planning
 This respository stores data about real intermodal transportation infrastructure between major cities, train stations and ports in the Danube Region.
-The data has been used to produce the results in "On Modelling and Solving Green Collaborative Tactical Transportation Planning".
+The data has been used to produce the results in our paper "On Modelling and Solving Green Collaborative Tactical Transportation Planning".

 ## doc
 This folder contains some documentation on: